DigitalPublishingToolkit/TOD18-Geoblocking/md/07TrimbleGeoblockingandEvasion.md

-standard geolocation service'[^04TrimbleGeoblockingandEvasion_14] and language that specified that the geolocation service employed must, for example, 'provide geographic location information based on DNS registrations, WHOIS databases and Internet subnet mapping' and 'provide geolocation bypass detection technology designed to detect IP addresses located in the Territory, but being used by Registered Users outside the Territory.'[^04TrimbleGeoblockingandEvasion_15] For the purposes of legal compliance, courts and regulators will play an
+standard geolocation service'[^04TrimbleGeoblockingandEvasion_14] and language that specified that the geolocation service employed must, for example, 'provide geographic location information based on DNS registrations, WHOIS databases and internet subnet mapping' and 'provide geolocation bypass detection technology designed to detect IP addresses located in the Territory, but being used by Registered Users outside the Territory.'[^04TrimbleGeoblockingandEvasion_15] For the purposes of legal compliance, courts and regulators will play an